 Sliding Sands to Halemau’u Dayhike

-How to Get There
+How to Get to the Sliding Sands Trail

-Our Hike: 11 miles one-way, point to point hike, 6 hours
+Distance: 11 miles one-way, point to point

 Difficulty: Intermediate with a difficult finish

-The first part of the hike is entirely downhill leading into the crater.
-You will see so many beautiful colors and awesome landscapes, including the Haleakala Silverswords.
+The first part of the hike is downhill leading into the crater.
+You will see many beautiful colors and awesome landscapes, including the Haleakala Silverswords.
 These endemic plants live up to 90 years.
 They flower between July and October.

 This trail leads you to the Halemau’u trail.
 Turn left on the trail towards Holua.
 The trail for the next several miles is downhill.
-Once past Holua, the landscape changes and becomes more lush with plantlife.
+Once past Holua, the landscape changes and becomes more lush with plant life.

 The last two miles of the hike is the most difficult.
-Switchbacks lead you up the crater wall that are seemingly never-ending.
+Switchbacks lead you up the crater wall that is seemingly never-ending.
 The switchbacks are very steep and challenging.
-After a mile and half of switchbacks, there is still a small ascent, but a much easier finish back to the Halemau’u Trailhead.
+After a mile and half of the switchbacks, there is still a small ascent, but a much easier finish back to the Halemau’u Trailhead.

 Bring sunscreen.
 You are at high elevation and more likely to burn.

 Bring layers of clothes.
 This exposed hike can get very hot.
 However, there is also a possibility of hiking through the clouds, which can get cold.
-Be prepared for both weather conditions on the same day.
+Be ready for both weather conditions on the same day.

 Pack a light lunch and high energy snacks.

-Check out these other articles on Hawaii:
+Check out these other articles on Hawaii

-- Dayhike in Haleakala Crater, Maui
+Dayhike in Haleakala Crater, Maui